jenpaff/jennifer-codes_com_archive/portfolio/proj-8.md

 title: So what's next &#63;
 ---

-<strong>I am always interested in new projects, especially when learning how to use new technologies.</strong>
+<strong>I am always interested in new projects, especially on learning how to use new technologies.</strong>

 <strong>My special interests are :</strong>
 * Algorithms